vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0/README.md

 The pseudocode represents the implementation example of the UV animation:

 ```
-// note that the matrix is defined in column-origin
+// note that the matrix is defined in column-major
 let rotationCos: float = cos( rotation * uvAnimMask );
 let rotationSin: float = sin( rotation * uvAnimMask );
 uv = mat2(